The Careful Guide to Quitting

 3. Quit.

 The topic of quitting has always interested me.
-As a society, we focus attention on joining or accumulating things at the expense of considering how we quit or leave things behind.
+As a society, we focus on joining or accumulating things at the expense of considering how we quit or leave something behind.
 I believe both areas are equal opportunities for learning and personal transformation.

 Yes, quitting can be good for you.